linsomniac/uplaybook1/README.md

 This is an extremely small, yaml-driven tool for doing simple file deployment and templating sorts of tasks.
 It only requires Python and a couple of libraries.

-I implemented it primarily to deploy encrypted secrets and files, including templating, to a group of Windows machines.
-In particular, the templating and encryption are more difficult to provide via a Powershell script.
+I implemented it primarily to deploy encrypted secrets and config files to a group of Windows machines.
+Python was available but Ansible failed to run.

+While uPlaybook provides many shell-like commands ("tasks" in uPlaybook), it has the benefit of a rich templating language to manipulate placed files, and can also decrypt files that contain secrets.

+My initial use case was much like what Ansible solves: a way to deploy control and configuration files, including passwords and ssh keys, during new machine deployment.

 ## Features